 All registered international students at Centennial College are covered by a comprehensive health insurance plan offered through guard.me.
 This insurance is mandatory for all international students and is included in your fees.
-The health insurance policy provides coverage for emergency medical services that is valid all over the world, except your country of origin.
+The health insurance policy provides coverage for emergency medical services that are valid all over the world, except your country of origin.

 How do I get my card?

 You will receive a PDF of your guard.me card in your myCentennial email 4 weeks after the beginning of your first semester.
 Sometimes, the email from guard.me goes to your Spam or Junk folder, so be sure to check there.
 You will not receive a physical card.